moreartyjs/moreartyjs/README.md

 });
 ```

 Here component title is written to the global state using [set](https://rawgit.com/moreartyjs/moreartyjs/master/doc/Callback.html#set) helper when text in changed.
-To delete the item no callback needs to be passed from the parent: item component just calls Binding's [delete](https://rawgit.com/moreartyjs/moreartyjs/master/doc/Binding.html#delete) method which removes it from the list of items.
+To remove the item no callback needs to be passed from the parent: item component just calls Binding's [remove](https://rawgit.com/moreartyjs/moreartyjs/master/doc/Binding.html#remove) method which removes it from the list of items.
 In `onEnter` method transaction is used to prevent re-rendering between state transitions.
 It effectively notifies global listeners once on [commit](https://rawgit.com/moreartyjs/moreartyjs/master/doc/TransactionContext.html#commit).

 ## Footer component